laalaguer/smart-video-render/README.md

-# Smart Render Video with Python and Go
+# Tool: render video layers in ffmpeg with Python and Go

+## `./python` folder contains python version of ffmpeg tool